-I’ve already written a rather beefy Landlord guide on tenants with pets, which covers a lot of the commonly asked questions, including whether landlords are legally obligated to accept tenants with pets (spoiler: they’re not).
+I’ve already written a rather beefy Landlord guide on tenants with pets, which covers many of the most frequently asked questions, including whether landlords are legally required to accept tenants with pets (spoiler: they’re not, even after the introduction of the Renters’ Rights Act, despite popular belief).

-So this is essentially a continuation from that, where I drill into pet clauses and tenancy agreement contracts.
+So this is essentially a continuation, where I drill into pet clauses and tenancy agreement contracts.

-Whether you’re a “pet-friendly” landlord or not, you’ll want sensible clauses in your tenancy agreement to support your position the best way possible.
+Whether you are a “pet-friendly” landlord or not, it is important to include clear and sensible clauses in your tenancy agreement to best support your position.

-(needless to say, none of this is legal advice, especially the examples clause I’m going to provide in this post.
-You should defo contact a qualified specialist for advice before acting on anything that you read or download from here!)
+(disclaimer: needless to say, none of this blog post is legal advice, especially the example clauses I’m going to provide in this post.
+You should definitely contact a qualified specialist before acting on anything you read or download from here!)

 Table of contents